FelDev/felixparadis.com-v3/content/posts/lily58/index.md

 I asked for help in Boardsource's Discord and got good advice which allowed me to fix it.
 The fix was to push hard with my thumb so that the current could go through...
 Soldering with my bare hands, if you will.
-That repair survived a good shake in the air, but I had to repeat the feat after changing the switch on that particular key.
+That repair survived a good shake in the air and then a couple of months, but eventually, I had to re-solder the switch properly (took 1 minute once I found a solder gun).

 Besides this one misfortune, everything was dandy and I never had nicer looking cables ✨